fltk/fltk/README.abi-version.txt

 The default ABI version for all FLTK 1.4.x versions is 10400 (the binary version of FLTK 1.4.0), but you can configure another version, e.g.
 10401 for FLTK 1.4.1 to enable the ABI features of FLTK 1.4.1 and all previous versions.
-See CHANGES file.
+See CHANGES.txt file.

 Depending on how you build FLTK, there are two different ways to configure